mirage/ocaml-dns/README.md

 * `lib/` contains the core DNS protocol, which is packed into the `Dns` module.
-* `server/` contains an Lwt-based server library that can act as an authoritative server.  `lib_test/` contains unit tests and sample uses of the
+* `server/` contains an Lwt-based server library that can act as an authoritative server.
+* `lib_test/` contains unit tests and sample uses of the library.
-* library.
-In particular, the `time_server` example is a simple dynamic responder.
+  In particular, `time_server` is a simple dynamic responder.

 Areas that need work: